-So, before we dive into where to look for grants, let me give you a few tips and tricks to help get you started down the right path and make your research more fruitful.
+And we have some awesome tips and tricks to help get you started down the right path to making your research more fruitful as you find grants.

 What You’re Looking For

-Before you start researching, it’s imperative that you know what you’re looking for.
+Before you start researching to find grants, it’s imperative that you know what you’re looking for.

 Answering these questions helps you get ready to go after grants, especially if your nonprofit is new, young, or small.

-- Prioritize your list.
+2. Prioritize your list.
 Once you have your list of needs, figure out which ones are the most important.
 Perhaps there are a few items that rise to the top of the list?
-Or maybe your Executive Director wants you to focus on certain ones?
+Or maybe your Executive Director or Board wants you to focus on certain ones?
 How ever you choose to prioritize, just be sure you understand which items come first.

-- Rough out timelines.
+4. Rough out a timeline.
 When do you need to have the money in-hand?
-This is important because the grants process can take a lot of time – from research and pulling together your submission to awaiting notification and then getting the funding (if approved!), this could take weeks or months.
-You’ll want to pad your timelines to account for this.
+This is important because the grant process can take a lot of time – from research and pulling together your submission to awaiting notification and then getting the funding (if approved!), this could take weeks or months.
+Pad your timelines to account for this.
 If you need money next week or next month for a program, a grant is probably not the best option for funding.

 Once you have an idea of what you need to fund, what it will cost, and when you need the money, it’s time to find the perfect grant opportunities for your nonprofit.